 Child Witness Program Coordinator

 Phone: 519-679-7250, ext.
 132

-The CWP is not receiving any funding to support Merel.
+The CWP is not receiving any additional government funding to support Merel.
 If you’d like to support her, click the button below but don’t forget to specify that your well appreciated donation is specifically for Merel.